wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-reset-password.md

 If you don't know the cloud service and virtual machine name, run **Get-AzureVM** to display that information for all the virtual machines in your current subscription.

 If the **write-host** command displays **True**, the VM Agent is installed.
-If it displays **False**, see the instructions and a link to the download in the [VM Agent and Extensions - Part <!-- deleted by customization 2](https://azure.microsoft.com/zh-cn/blog/vm-agent-and-extensions-part-2/) --><!-- keep by customization: begin --> 2](http://azure.microsoft.com/blog/2014/04/15/vm-agent-and-extensions-part-2/) <!-- keep by customization: end --> Azure blog post.
+If it displays **False**, see the instructions and a link to the download in the [VM Agent and Extensions - Part 2](https://azure.microsoft.com/zh-cn/blog/vm-agent-and-extensions-part-2/) Azure blog post.

 If you created the virtual machine with the Azure Management Portal, run the following additional command.